kubenav/kubenav/README.md

 - **Terminal:** Get a shell into a container, right from your phone.
 - **Manage multiple Clusters:** Add multiple clusters via `kubeconfig` or your prefered Cloud Provider, including Google, AWS and Azure.
 - **Port-Forwarding:** Create a port-forwarding connection to one of your Pods and open the served page in your browser.
-- **Prometheus Integration:** kubenav allows you to view your Prometheus metrics direclty in the dashboard via the Prometheus plugin.
+- **Prometheus Integration:** kubenav allows you to view your Prometheus metrics directly in the dashboard via the Prometheus plugin.

 ## Usage